 - a clinical examination, focusing on the respiratory system

 - lung function testing to Thoracic Society of Australia and New Zealand (TSANZ) standards

 - an ILO chest x-ray to be read by an ILO qualified B reader

 - a high resolution CT scan of the chest.

-Support for your patient during silicosis health screenings
+Support for your patient during silicosis health assessments

-We understand that being tested for silicosis may make your patient worried or anxious about what this means for them and their family.
-We’re here to support them.
+We understand that being tested for silicosis may make your patient worried or anxious about what this means for them and their family, and support is available during time.

 Silicosis work injury claim